Kathleen L. Brockway

 Kathleen L. "Kat" Brockway is an American author, historian, and deaf rights activist.

 Early life and education

 Brockway was born in Washington, D.C.
 Brockway, who is deaf, was adopted.
 Her family, who did not previously know American Sign Language (ASL), learned ASL Gallaudet University in order to teach Kathleen at home.

 Brockway graduated from the Model Secondary School for the Deaf.
 She later attended Gallaudet University and graduated with a bachelor's degree at the University of Phoenix.
-Brockway is currently a graduate student studying Cultural Sustainability at Goucher College.
+In 2022, Brockway graduated with a master of arts degree degree in Cultural Sustainability at Goucher College.